frictionlessdata/datapackage/data-package/README.md

-slug: data-package
 ---
 title: Data Package
----
+slug: data-package
+version: 1.0.0-rc.2
+created: 12 November 2007
+updated: 2 May 2017
 mediatype: application/vnd.datapackage+json
----
 descriptor: datapackage.json
----
-created: 12 November 2007
----
-updated: 2 May 2017
----
-version: 1.0.0-rc.2
----
-abstract:

-A simple container format for describing a coherent collection of data in a single 'package'.
+abstract: A simple container format for describing a coherent collection of data in a single 'package'.
 It provides the basis for convenient delivery, installation and management of datasets.
 ---
-body:

 # Introduction